 Until the 1980’s the education of preschool and primary school teachers took place in two-year teacher-training institutes, the so-called Schools of Preschool Teachers and Pedagogic Academies respectively.
 However, in 1982 four-year higher education programs were established with the aim of a scientifically-based training of teachers.
 Greece was, in fact, one of the first countries in Europe to undertake such a reform of teacher training, moreover at a time of an in-depth curriculum reconstruction of primary and secondary education.

-A 2013 a School of Education was established an the University of Athens, with the FECE placed alongside the related Faculty of Primary Education.
+In the academic year 2013-14 a School of Education was established an the University of Athens, with the DECE placed alongside the related Department of Primary Education.

 In 2014-15 the General Assembly of the Department decided the founding of three departments, whose official establishment is still pending a decision from the Ministry of Education:

 Child development – Differentiated, special and inclusive pedagogy